solter/pyTutorial/README.md

 ```

 The plotting routines dump all plots to the screen - this will stop you from entering
 new python command until you close it.
-(See the Bisection root-finding method section
-for an example which saves the plot to a png.)
+To save it as a png instead, replace the command `plt.show()` with the command `plt.savefig('myname.png')`.
+There are a variety of image formats that Matplotlib is capable of saving to,
+depending on the extension you provide it.

 To generate the simple plot, run the following:
 ```Python